catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 ############################

-This section of the documentation is for people that are entirely new to cloud computing and/or the Catalyst Cloud.
+This section of the documentation is for people that are entirely new to cloud computing and/or the Catalyst Cloud.!

 ***************************
 What is the Catalyst Cloud?